tHarvey303/synthesizer/docs/source/getting_started/installation.rst

 Creating a python environment
 #############################

-First create a virtual python environment. synthesizer has been tested with Python 3.10, 3.11 and 3.12.
+First create a virtual python environment.
+Synthesizer has been tested with Python 3.10, 3.11 and 3.12.
 You should replace this path with where you wish to install your virtual environment:

 .. code-block:: bash